Basics of Bipolar 2 treatment

 However, some of these medications have been around longer, so we know much more about their benefits and risks (those whose role is in some doubt have a question mark in the figure above).
 We’ll start by looking at what mood experts have suggested.

 Lithium and valproate/divalproex/Depakote used to be the first line” options according to expert consensus”.
 This means that mood experts agree these are the best choices as a place to start if you’ve never taken a mood stabilizer before.
 Basic information on using lithium and valproate follows below.
 But since those consensus guidelines were written up, most of the new recommendations focus on the non-medication options above.
 There is little new, in terms of medications; except a lot more controversy about the role of antidepressants.
 You’re welcome to see for yourself: here’s an introduction to international guidelines.

-For people whose predominant symptom is depression, as is almost always the case in Bipolar II, then their “mood stabilizer” ought to have plenty of antidepressant “oomph” (a peculiar American term meaning clout, or ability to knock the air out of your lungs, reflecting our peculiar passion for violent versions of football).
+For people whose predominant symptom is depression, as is almost always the case in Bipolar 2 treatment, then their “mood stabilizer” ought to have plenty of antidepressant “oomph” (a peculiar American term meaning clout, or ability to knock the air out of your lungs, reflecting our peculiar passion for violent versions of football).
 Here are some mood stabilizers that have well-accepted antidepressant “oomph”, yet are not antidepressants themselves.

 - omega-3 fatty acids (fish oil), perhaps?

 - some authors would include risperidone and aripiprazole/Abilify (more on those, and why I don’t include them, here).

 Careful now — you will soon discover that olanzapine and quetiapine are new-generation “antipsychotics”.
 Wow, the idea of lithium was freaky enough, and now we’re talking antipsychotics?
 Aren’t those the big guns”?
 If that worries you, see my little essay about the term antipsychotic; it might reassure you a little bit.